Adam-Software/AdamServices.Extensions.DefaultArgumets/README.md

 ### Update the configuration of the DI project

 * Add DefaultArguments initialization to the service configurations.
-Default arguments will be added to both methods.
+Default arguments will be added when using both methods.
 Read more [here](#default-argument)

   **Method 1.** If the application does not have command line options
   ```c#